RLBot/core/README.md

 1. Create a new tag with the next version number - e.x. `git tag v0.1.0 -m "Core v0.1.0"`
    - Preferably sign the tag too - `git tag -s v0.1.0 -m "Core v0.1.0"`
 1. Push the tag - `git push --tags`
-1. Wait for the Github Actions to build the release and upload it to the release page!
+1. Wait for the GitHub Actions to build the release and upload it to the release page!

 Further deployment steps for automatic updates are still in progress.